ahmedinh/auctionapp/README.md

 ## Backend
 For testing purposes, Swagger is available at `http://localhost:8086/swagger-ui/index.html`.
 ## Database
+For easier startup of database, docker-compose file is added.
+Steps to start database with Docker:
+1. Download Docker.
+2. Enter the backend folder using command `cd backend` and then type in `docker compose up -d`.
+This will download latest PostgreSQL image and run it.
+## AWS
+AWS is needed for starting backend, because pictures of products are stored on an S3 bucket.
+In application.properties or in .env, you need to set AWS public and secret key for an account which has access.
 If there is a problem with migration, simply execute the script `dropping.sql` in `pgAdmin` and it will clear database of all content.